xyrui/PLRDiff/README.md

 [https://github.com/wgcban/ddpm-cd#arrow_forwardpre-trained-models--trainvaltest-logs](https://github.com/wgcban/ddpm-cd#arrow_forwardpre-trained-models--trainvaltest-logs)

+This model is not required to be retrained.

 ## Dataset
 ### Reproduce the results
 All datasets used in this work can be found in [Google Driver](https://drive.google.com/drive/folders/161ExMLMeGTyckdyAGdGjN0hKe3ONemkD?usp=drive_link) or [BaiduCloud](https://pan.baidu.com/s/1LO43relnFtt9l-Tz0BhTpA?pwd=op0f).